WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Radial-Velocity Data

 Our database also contains early-epoch RV data from the Dominion Astrophysical Observatory (DAO) and the Palomar Observatory.
 These RVs were measured at the DAO 1.2m telescope (1980-1996; 499 measurements) and the Palomar 5m telescopes (1973-1980; 77 measurements).
 In total, these measurements extended the \citetalias{gellerWIYNOpenCluster2008} stellar sample's bright limit to $V = 10.8$ \textemdash bringing in evolved subgiants, giants, and BSSs \textemdash and for select targets extended the time baselines to 35 years in 2008.

-We present the RV data for each star in Table~\ref{table:rvdata}, with the first entry shown here and the entire table provided electronically.
+In Table~\ref{table:rvdata}, we present the RV data for 1204 stars in Table~\ref{table:star_summary} for which we made RV measurements.
+We show the first entry here and provide the entire table electronically.
 For individual RV measurements, we provide the reduced Heliocentric Julian Date ($\mathrm{HJD} - 2,400,000$), the measured RV, the cross-correlation function height (with a maximum of 1), the residuals ($O-C$) and phases for those stars with orbital solutions, and the observatory at which the observations were taken, using ``W'' for WIYN, ``A'' for APOGEE,``D'' for DAO, and ``P'' for Palomar.
 For previously determined double-lined binaries (SB2s) with orbital solutions, we provide RVs and cross-correlation peak heights (where available) for both stars and their respective residuals.

-We also include in Table~\ref{table:rvdata} field stars for which we previously made RV measurements that are included in Table~\ref{table:star_summary}, but that we do not consider proper-motion members and are not included in the current analyses.
+We note that Table~\ref{table:rvdata} includes field stars for which we previously made RV measurements, but that we do not consider proper-motion members and are not part of the current analyses.